Man in the Mirror (The Avengers)

 "Man in the Mirror" is the twenty-second episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Julie Stevens.
 It was first broadcast in the Teledu Cymru region of the ITV network on Friday 22 February 1963.
 ABC Weekend TV, who produced the show for ITV, broadcast it the next day in its own regions.
 The episode was directed by Kim Mills and written by Geoffrey Orme and Anthony Terpiloff.

 Plot

-A cipher expert commits suicide at an amusement park, however Venus Smith discovers that she has taken a photograph of the man several days later, apparently very much alive.
+A cipher expert commits suicide at an amusement park, however Steed discovers that Venus Smith had taken a photograph that shows the man reflected in the mirror in the amusement part several days later, apparently very much alive.
 Steed investigates the mystery.

 Music

 Julie Stevens sings There's Nothin' Like Love from the film My Sister Eileen and I Know Where I'm Going from I Know Where I'm Going!